 Nellie’s acting career spanned three decades.
 She was a member of the Pioneer Players who performed banned plays and explored feminist issues, including women’s suffrage.
 They popularised the German-born Hrotsvitha (935-1002), considered to be the first female dramatist and significantly, a woman who spoke truth to power.
 The group cleverly formed as a private society or club enabling their productions to avoid censorship by the Lord Chamberlain.
 Nellie was a member of the Women’s Freedom League (WFL) which was closely affiliated with the Pioneer Players and enthusiastically advocated against theatre censorship.
 The WFL aimed to revolutionise the relationship between women and men.
 This is also interesting, considering the nature of Nellie’s relationship with Lanti.

 Nellie was a member of the Actresses’ Franchise League founded in 1908 to support the suffrage movement; members wrote and produced plays for the cause.
 Elaine Limouzin appeared during 1912 in Three Women staged at the Chelsea Town Hall and directed by Edith Craig (1869-1947) who was well-known for plays that publicised the women’s suffragette movement.
-Elaine also appeared in The Disciple at Wyndham‘s Theatre in June 1914 and it is highly likely Orwell, attending Eton at the time, would have been in the audience for her performance in At Mrs Beam’s during 1920 or 21 at Kingsway Theatre in Holborn.
+Elaine also appeared in The Disciple at Wyndham‘s Theatre in June 1914 and it is highly likely Orwell, attending Eton at the time, would have been in the audience for her performance in At Mrs Beam’s during 1921 at the Kingsway Theatre in Holborn.
 It appears that Limouzin only ever had minor roles but knew a great deal about how London theatre worked and how to circumvent censorship.

 It is not surprising that Blair’s first published work, “La Censure de Angleterre” opens with a paragraph that sounds as if it were dictated by Aunt Nellie: